skuad logo

 Here are some of the few challenges you will likely encounter when hiring independent contractors in the Philippines.

-1. Contractor Regulations in the Philippines
+1. Contractor regulations in the Philippines

 When it comes to hiring an independent contractor in the Philippines, the labor laws of this country impose various restrictions and requirements for contractor-based work relationships.